 6.38.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use allocatable components in preference to pointer components.
+Use allocatable components in preference to pointer components;

 Copy the objects referred to by pointer components if there is any possibility that the aliasing of a shallow copy would affect the application adversely.